 Whether we are recruiting young leaders, implementing our work in schools, finding new supporters or helping our AmeriCorps members be the best they can be, we are all passionate about working together to support students.

-Vice President and Executive Director for City Year Boston
+Vice President & Executive Director

 Sandra Lopez Burke, City Year Boston's Vice President and Executive Director, has been selected to the GK100, celebrating Boston's Most Influential...Read more about Sandra Lopez Burke Selected to GK100, celebrating Boston's most influential people of color